V-Sekai/manuals/demo_to_game/002_packaging_marker3D_and_quad_plane.md

 ## Addition of Quad Plane

-Lastly, we will add a quad plane to our virtual world.
-This will serve as a basic surface or platform within the environment.
+Lastly, we will add a quadplane to our virtual world.
+This will serve as a primary surface or platform within the environment.